 Ready to Work With Google Assistant?

 We’ve taken a look at some of the most popular questions about Google Assistant.
 Now you know what it does, whether you have it, and how to use it.
 Voice commands are super useful, so you’re in for a treat if you haven’t used Assistant yet.
+And be sure to check out our guide to using Google Assistant routines to automate your day.

 To go further, try expanding Google Assistant with IFTTT applets.